This History of Printmaking

 The 19th Century

-Though known for their use of color, Impressionists like Édouard Manet, Edgar Degas and Camille Pissarro created etchings, lithographs and monoprints in their distinct styles.
-Meanwhile, Japanese woodcuts made their way into Western consciousness.
-The Japanese artworks’ exoticism, simplicity and abstractions influenced Paul Gauguin, Henri de Toulouse-Lautrec and the American Impressionist Mary Cassatt.
+- Impressionism: Though known for their use of color, artists like Édouard Manet, Edgar Degas and Camille Pissarro created etchings, lithographs and monoprints in their distinct styles.

 As the country’s influence spread, Japanese artists continued to flourish and develop new printmaking techniques.
 The woodcut master, Hokusai, was prolific, with a body of work encompassing 35,000 drawings and prints.
 His series “The 36 Views of Mount Fuji” is perhaps his most popular and includes the famed color print, “The Breaking Wave off Kanagawa.”
 Hiroshige, another Japanese artist, gained fame in Europe for his Impressionist-like style.